 Ann Roth and Gary Jones, nominated for a well-deserved Academy Award for their costume design in The Talented Mr. Ripley, artfully juxtaposed the faux Ivy League grad Tom Ripley’s style with the laidback opulence of Dickie Greenleaf’s warm-weather wardrobe for days and nights on the Amalfi Coast.

-One distinctive piece of Dickie’s wardrobe that appears during a few significant scenes in The Talented Mr. Ripley is this white knit resort shirt with its gray mesh-textured chest panels, each flanked on the outside by a slim black stripe.
+One distinctive piece of Dickie’s wardrobe that appears during a few significant scenes in The Talented Mr. Ripley is this white knit resort shirt with its slate gray-blue mesh-textured chest panels, each flanked on the outside by a slim black stripe.
 The material may be a softly knit cotton or a more luxurious fabric like cashmere.

 The chest panels are bisected by a white-shadowed gray stripe down the center that.
 The stripes and chest panels end above the bottom, a white banded hem about two inches tall.
 The shirt has six flat white mother-of-pearl four-hole sew-through buttons up the plain front, including one on the bottom hem and one just below the sharp, wide revere collar.

 Dickie wears the shirt with his favorite cream-colored lightweight trousers, hand-cuffed at the plain-hemmed bottoms.
 Their medium-high rise buries the waistband well under the shirt, but Dickie’s practice of wearing his lowest shirt buttons undone showcases the trousers’ long and luxurious double reverse pleats flanking the fly as well as the telltale “G”-shaped silver buckle of his black leather Gucci belt.